 • In the absence of a message, people who just make stuff up.

-Do any of these symptoms sound familiar to you?
+Do any of these symptoms sound familiar?

-With a consistent message, customers know why they want to visit your website, consume your content, and maybe go down the path to a purchase.
+With a consistent message, customers know why they want to visit your website, consume your content, and maybe even go down the path to a purchase.

 A Message Map workshop catalyzes your messaging by getting the whole team on the same page quickly.
 When marketing, sales and executives need to tell a consistent story about what’s in it for customers, it’s time for a Message Map.

-Message Maps grow even stronger when they’re sharpened with insights from buyer persona research.
+Message Maps get even stronger when they’re sharpened with insights from buyer persona research.
 Buyers know best what they need during each step in the buying journey, whose messages they believe and whose they don’t, and which content most influences their buying decisions.

 • Research current company messaging.

-• Spell out your competitive differentiation.
+• Spell out your clear competitive difference

-• Develop proof points, including customer stories.
+• Develop proof points and uncover customer stories